I’m studying for my English class and don’t understand how to answer this. Can you help me study?

 We will start by reading the article “Reducing Hunger on Campus” which is about the food insecurity problem among college students, one of the topic choices for Essay 2.

 - Read the article “Reducing Hunger on Campus” which you will find below.
-Click here for a printable copy of the article.

 - Then, answer the quiz questions below.
 Type your answers in Word or Google Docs.
 These answers will serve as notes that will help you write Essay 2, so be sure to save your answers for future reference.